Azure/LAMPStack-Azure-App-Service/README.md

-# Deploy a LAMP App to Azure Action
+# Deploy LAMP stack on Azure App Service

 ## Description

-This GitHub Action automates the deployment of a LAMP (Linux, Apache, MySQL, PHP) stack on an App Service (App).
-The action provisions the App and deploys the LAMP stack using an ARM template and parameter file.
+This GitHub Action automates the deployment of a LAMP (Linux, Apache, MySQL, PHP) stack on an Azure App Service.
+The action provisions the App service and deploys the LAMP stack using an ARM template and parameter file.

-This template uses the Azure Linux CustomScript extension to deploy a LAMP application on Ubuntu.
-It creates an Ubuntu VM, does a silent install of MySQL, Apache and PHP, then creates a simple PHP script.
-Go to /phpinfo.php to see the deployed page.

-**Currently, only works for non-Microsoft tenant accounts due to Storage account policy**

 [For more information on this quickstart template](https://learn.microsoft.com/en-us/samples/azure/azure-quickstart-templates/lamp-app/)

-**This documentation is for v4 of vaibbavisk20/deploy_lamp_app**
+**Note**: Please install the [Configure-Azure-Settings](https://github.com/apps/configure-azure-settings) app from the GitHub Marketplace to populate the below inputs as secrets in your repository

 ## Inputs

-Please install the Azure OIDC app from the Github Marketplace to populate the below inputs as secrets in your repo

 - **client-id** (required): Client ID used for Azure login.
 - **tenant-id** (required): Tenant ID used for Azure login.